dailydotdev/docs/docs/customize-your-feed/preferences.md

 # Preferences

-Here you can set the some other preferences to fine-tune the user experience of using daily.dev, including:
+Here you can set some other preferences to fine-tune the user experience of using daily.dev, including:
 1. Hide read posts
 2. Open links in new tab
 3. Show custom shortcuts